stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 task tft:forget
 ```

+> This tooling uses [workspaces](https://opentofu.org/docs/language/state/workspaces/) to handle the TF state for extra instances.
+If you do not specify an edition name, it uses the _default_ workspace.

 ### Formatting

 To check whether _terraform fmt_ needs to be run on the module, use the `tft:check-fmt` task: